About the Shepshed Lions Charity Carnival.

 To raise funds to support local people, make lives better and and help those most in need in our community.

 The carnival continues to grow and provides a day of fun, excitement, learning and celebration.
 This year will see a carnival of unprecedented scale, with over sixty stalls, 25 incredible attractions and an arena shows that will entertain the entire family.
 The lineup is expanding all the time, but the latest can be viewed here.

-The annual event has grown rapidly over the last eight years.
+The annual event has grown rapidly over the last nine years.
 It is now the signature event of Shepshed’s summer, attracting in excess of three thousand people each year.